haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 It turns out that Digicert offers free certificates to Microsoft MVPs.
 That's very generous!
 But that doesn't help the rest of the non-MVP open source developer community (you're all MVPs to me though).

-To get a code signing certificate (not to be confused with an SSL certificate) from Digicert costs $474 per year if you buy three years up front (it's $499 if you buy for one year).
-However, [Oren](https://twitter.com/onovotny) (the one who nerd sniped me down this signing path in the first place) noted that there's a [special deal for sysdevs](https://www.digicert.com/friends/sysdev/) where you can get a cert for only $71 per year (again, if you buy for three years, though it's only $74 for one year).
+To get a code signing certificate from Digicert costs $474 per year if you buy three years up front.
+Be sure not to confuse a code signing cert with an SSL cert as I did when I first looked into this.
+[Oren](https://twitter.com/onovotny) (the one who nerd sniped me down this signing path in the first place) informed me that there's a [special deal for sysdevs](https://www.digicert.com/friends/sysdev/) where you can get a cert for $71 per year.

 That's not an exorbitant cost if you live in the US or most parts of Europe, but it's still a cost.
 And in some parts of the world, that is a lot of money.

-In addition to the monetary cost, there's the time cost to obtain a certificate.
+Besides the monetary cost, there's the time cost to buy a certificate.
 In [his blog post about setting up a code signing chain for NuGet](https://natemcmaster.com/blog/2018/07/02/code-signing/), Nate McMaster notes...

 > Every vendor is different, but in order to get a certificate from DigiCert, I submitted documents (Verizon phone bill, photocopy of drivers license) and video chatted on Skype with them to prove my identity.
 This took a few weeks to complete.

-And then there's the added friction of setting up code signing as part of your package deployment process.
+There's also the added friction to set up code signing as part of your package deployment process.

 > It’s only 122 lines of code, but it took a full weekend and several weeks of waiting on DigiCert to get this all worked out.
 Hopefully this guide helps you figure out how to set up code signing for your projects.

-Lucky for you, if you plan to use the same tools as Nate (Azure Key Vault and AppVeyor), then it might not take you as long to get it set up.
+If you plan to use the same tools as Nate (Azure Key Vault and AppVeyor), then it might not take you as long to get it set up.
 But if you want to use other tools, good luck!

 So this leaves the question, what benefits do you get for all this effort?
 What is the end-user experience like now that yu sign your packages?

 ## User Experience

 The default mode for NuGet is to accept all packages.
-So for most users, package signing makes zero difference.
-However, if security is priority number one, you can choose to require that package signatures are validated.
+So for most users, package signing makes no difference.
 If you want to start validating signatures, run the following command.

 ```cmd
 nuget config -set signatureValidationMode=require
 ```

 This tells NuGet to start validating package signatures when you install them.
-It's important to note that if a package is already in your package cache, NuGet will not validate it when you try and install it.
+If a package is already in your package cache, NuGet will not validate it when you try to install it.
 I ran into this the first time I experimented with this.
 You can run the following command to clear your local NuGet cache:

 ```cmd
 nuget locals all -clear
 ```
 Just for fun, I tried to install a package at random from the command line.

 ```cmd
 nuget install NewtonSoft.Json
 ```

 It failed.
-But certainly this package must be signed, right?
+But this package must be signed, right?
 Let's look at the relevant error message.

 > nuget : NU3034: Package 'Newtonsoft.Json 12.0.1' from source 'https://api.nuget.org/v3/index.json': signatureValidationMode is set to require, so packages are allowed only if signed by trusted signers; however, no trusted signers were specified.

 That last bit is the important part.
-With `signatureValidationMode` set to `require`, I may only install packages by trusted signers.
+With `signatureValidationMode` set to `require`, NuGet rejects package installation unless the package is signed by a trusted signer.
 Let's take a look at the set of trusted signers on my machine.

 ```cmd
 nuget trusted-signers list